jmnavarrol/bash-magic-enviro/README.md

 * *$AWS_MFA* environment variable.
 You need to export your MFA device to this variable, usually from your [bash_includes file](./docs/bash_includes.example).
 Make sure it matches the **mfa_serial** configuration from [your **default** AWS profile](./docs/aws_dir/credentials.example).
 * [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-welcome.html): most possibly, your best approach is including it in a python virtualenv with the help of our [python3-virtualenvs module](#virtualenvs).
 * [python3-virtualenvs module](#virtualenvs): if you load your *awscli* support from within a python virtualenv.
+* This module can only be used in an interactive Bash session.

 **Functions:**
 * **load_aws_credentials:** it contacts, with the help of AWS CLI, AWS's API endpoint to grab an *aws session token* using your *default profile's* credentials.